Peoria County sees a 40% increase in overdoses, coroner says harm reduction efforts need to continue

 “They don’t have the access to their support systems, their counselors, to even maybe a methadone clinic might have reduced hours or different access so it’s spreading across,” said Harwood.
 “I don’t want our efforts in harm reduction to go away, I want us to continue to focus on our harm reduction strategies so we don’t see an increase that goes throughout our year.”

 Peoria’s Jolt Harm Reduction Center has Narcan available.
-Its hours of operation are Mon-Fri noon to 3.
-In an effort to reduce foot traffic in it’s NE Adams location, it’s also offering delivery between 10 am to 5 pm.
+Its hours of operation are Mon-Friday noon to 3 p.m.
+In an effort to reduce foot traffic in it’s NE Adams location, it’s also offering delivery between 10 a.m. to 5 p.m.

 Latest Headlines